John O'Neill (rugby league): Representative career

 O'Neill first played for New South Wales in 1967, and made his international debut in the 1970 World Cup.
 It was in this match that his remarkable strength in the toughest conflicts first showed itself.
 He continued to hit opponents in a way that would have been remarkable for anyone with a split shin, and refused to take first aid even when blood spilt into his sock!
 John O'Neill remained a regular international player until he retired, He is listed on the Australian Players Register as Kangaroo No. 449.

 In 1975, still a major force in representative rugby league, O'Neill returned to South Sydney.
 Paradoxically, though he was superb in representative games, he was disappointing in club rugby league and retired during the 1976 season.
 O'Neill coached South Sydney in 1977 but could win only one of the last eighteen games and he stood down.

-During his playing days, O'Neill had developed a highly profitable building businesses along with Rabbitoh teammate Gary Stevens, which by 1977 would prevent him from devoting his attention fully to coaching.
+During his playing days, O'Neill had developed a highly profitable building business with his Rabbitoh teammate Gary Stevens, which by 1977 would prevent him from devoting his attention fully to coaching.
 In the 1980s, he used the profits from this business to build a home at Lake Conjola.